-Due to the large numbers of unbelieving white nationalists and the widespread apostasy of the modern multicultist church, it is crucial to establish the Christian religion as the sine qua non of a forceful white nationalist movement.
+Due to the large numbers of unbelieving white nationalists and the widespread apostasy of the modern multicultist church, it is crucial to establish the Christian religion as the sine qua non of a robust white nationalist movement.
 I have already argued that morality, obviously necessary for the moral foundations of white nationalism, requires God as Lawgiver.
 Yet another consideration is in order.
-I contend here that the theocentric nature of reality is the only framework in which a love of race can properly and reasonably be embedded.
-To elevate race to an idolatrous level brings about nihilism by implication, contrary to the purposeful and meaningful struggles of white nationalists.
+I contend here that the theocentric nature of reality is the only framework in which a love of one’s own people can properly and reasonably be embedded.
+To elevate race to an ultimate level brings about nihilism by implication, contrary to the purposeful and meaningful struggles of white nationalists.
 But before I flesh out this conclusion, I need to spend some time explaining particular objections to Christianity vis-à-vis the Christian doctrine of the glory of God.

 God’s Glory, Our End

 Such questioning misunderstands the Christian and commonsense conception of God, or at least fails to draw proper applications therefrom.
-The Triune God is omnipotent, omniscient, omnipresent, and in possession of all other superlative attributes.
+The living God is omnipotent, omniscient, omnipresent, and in possession of all other superlative attributes.
 He is utterly perfect in every way.
 He is the instantiation and the source of all good, the repository of all gifts, and the fount of all excellence.
 The consequence of this is that He is utterly and intrinsically worthy of all rational creatures’ worship and obedience: deity’s image-bearers have a primitive (and unqualified) moral obligation to glorify Him in everything, reflecting all praise vertically.
 All is to be focused on Him.

 Along with racial orthodoxy, this doctrine of God is generally neglected by the modern church, which views salvation as primarily meeting a human need.
 Churchgoers choose to ask Jesus in their hearts because they have a “God-shaped hole” in that organ, or because they need a personal relationship with the Lord, or just because they are told they need to be saved.
 They might have the motivation to obtain “fire insurance” by turning to Christ, believing in Him primarily to get to heaven.
 Whatever the variation, salvation becomes on this view the way to get as much happiness out of life as possible, and the preaching of the gospel becomes an appeal to self-interest.
 Its ultimate end or purpose is therefore human well-being.